vignettes/articles/vo_baseline_monitoring.Rmd

 health: live hard coral cover and reef fish biomass.
 This data is

-via the benthic PIT and fishbelt
+available from mermaidr via the benthic PIT and fishbelt

 methods, respectively.
 We’ll focus on projects that have summary data